jaunt-lang/jaunt/README.md

 ## Goals

-Clojarr is in no small part an experiment in what Clojure would look like if it were not "finished" and had active community contribution to the language core.
+Clojarr is in no small part an experiment in what Clojure would look like if it had a different contribution process, and was more willing to make bold/risky changes.

-Unlike Clojure which is eminently stable, Clojarr is not guaranteed to be stable until stated otherwise and consequently some level of breaking changes with respect to Clojure will be tolerated and even invited.
+Unlike Clojure which is eminently stable, Clojarr is not guaranteed to be stable (yet).
+Some level of breaking changes with Clojure will be accepted if there is a good reason for them.

 ## Administration

-For the time being, Clojarr is administered at my (Reid McKenzie's) sole discretion with regards to changes made, accepted and the reasons for such actions.
-Pull requests, issues and email are all considered requests for work/support and will be ignored unless it suits my whimsy to address them or an explicit support contract has been issued.
+Currently, Clojarr is administered at my (Reid McKenzie's) sole discretion.
+Pull requests, issues and email are all considered requests for work/support and will only be adressed when and if it suits me to address them or an explicit support contract has been issued.

-This is not to say that contributions, issues and soforth are not welcome, merely to clearly state my expectations for the project and its management.
+This is not to say that contributions, bug reports, and feature requests are not welcome, only to clearly state my expectations for the project and its management.

 ## Contributing